TheRaphael0000/tahm-ken.ch/readme.md

 ## todo
 - [ ] add a caching system for the API calls
 - [ ] show challenges for each champions when hovering them
 - [ ] update table sorting and add visual clue of the current sort
 - [ ] search for champions when typing letters
+- [ ] group 'Variety's Overrated' and use a drop down at the label to select the role in the tool's left menu
 - [ ] use genetic algorithms to find the best compositions to try to avoid having always the same champs in the best compositions
 - [ ] User eXperience (help needed)